HOME TOPICS / INFO ABOUT DR.GOLDMAN TO EMAIL ME CONTACT OFFICE

 I think , like most things in life, the TRUTH is somewhere in-between....
 I cannot believe the incredible results claimed by Price and his followers including Meinig that state extremely important results that have NEVER been corroborated by other science.
 Bits and pieces of scientific research HAS, however, supported the focal infection theory and some of what Price talked about, just never the whole thing.
 And that's important.

 PPNF and Meinig would have you believe that it is hard science that root canals will kill you slowly, if not quickly.
 While it is possible they may be proven correct, you need to know it is NOT yet proven fact.
-And they have already had a century to prove it.
+And they have already had a century to try to prove it.

 I think there is reason to think that root canal infection CAN be the source of infection to other parts of the body, even if not as clear-cut and simplistic as Price would have had us believe.